MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 * Ignore circumstantial or environmental penalties equal to or less than the skill's rating.

 > ## Difficulty and Power Tiers
-> When attempting a simple action with a difficulty of a Power Tier higher than the skill you're using, replace one Fudge die with a d6 per degree of difference.
+> When attempting a simple action with a difficulty of a Power Tier higher than the skill you're using, replace one Fate die with a d6 per degree of difference.
 But instead of adding the result of the d6 to the roll, subtract it.
 Compare your effort to the target number, as usual, to determine your effect.

 > For example, let's say you're attempting to pick Great (+4) (E) lock using your Good (+3) Burglary.
-Because the Power Tier of the task is one higher than your skill's Power Tier, you swap out a Fudge die for a d6 and roll 3dF-1d6.
+Because the Power Tier of the task is one higher than your skill's Power Tier, you swap out a Fate die for a d6 and roll 3dF-1d6.
 Your result: --+-2, or -3.
 Adding that to your skill rating of Good (+3) yields a total effort of Mediocre (+0) -- not nearly good enough to defeat that lock.
 Spending 2 Fate Points to invoke two aspects, though, will give you the +4 you need to succeed.

 ### Weapons and Armor
 Weapons bought as Equipment Gifts can inflict additional stress by taking the Deadly improvement.
 Multiple instances of Deadly on the same piece of Equipment are cumulative, up to a maximum of +3 stress.
 However, this can't increase the stress dealt by a weapon to more than twice the number of shifts obtained.
 For example, if you're attacking with a sword with Deadly x2 and you win the exchange by 1 shift, you'll deal 2 stress, not 3.